tier2tickets/Knowledge-Base/content/deployment/scripts.rst

 To see which version of the software will be deployed, just look at which version you currently have built on the `builds page <https://account.helpdeskbuttons.com/builds.php>`_.

-Both scripts have a section at the top that allows for easy editing just in case you need multiple copies.
+All three scripts have a section at the top that allows for easy editing just in case you need multiple copies.

 .. image:: images/deployment.png